An Interview with Martin Cohen

 But E-Mail is misused by some people.
 One who sends E-Mail may feel their letter has not been answered promptly enough - this may be 24 hours later!
 E-Mail does not take precedence at Company Seven over other forms of communication.
 It is as if some of these people have no life, or ability to directly interact with a human - they actually prefer E-Mail for the communicating thoughts even when some are only a local telephone call away.

 It is often not time efficient to respond to someone by typing out E-Mail (especially the way I type) more so if the question is not phrased well enough to convey the senders real thoughts; this is certainly more tolerable with someone from another country who is not fluent in English.
-I hate to simply send "canned" responses, but often that is the only way to get a somewhat reasonable response to a general inquiry.
+A canned reply often is the only way to get out a somewhat reasonable response to a general inquiry.

 You do not have much information about astronomical news or events at your site.
 Have you considered doing so?